 - Breaches of planning control include:

-- ⇒ Unauthorised advertising or signage (Signs and advertisements)
+- Unauthorised advertising or signage (Signs and advertisements)

 - Demolition of a Protected Building without first obtaining planning permission is a criminal offence.
-If you believe that a Protected property, or part of a Protected property, is being demolished or altered without planning permission, please notify us immediately.
+If you believe that a protected property, or part of one, is being demolished or altered without planning permission, please notify the Authority immediately.

-- There is a presumption against the demolition of any building, structure or feature that makes a positive contribution to the character of a conservation area.
-If you suspect that unauthorised works are being carried out in a conservation area please notify us.
+- There is a presumption against the demolition of any building, structure, or feature that makes a positive contribution to the character of a conservation area.
+If you suspect that unauthorised works are being carried out in a conservation area please notify the Authority.

 - A breach of a Tree Protection Order (TPO) would result in direct prosecution.
 More information is available at www.gov.gg/needpermission under the Trees, Hedges and Earthbanks dropdown.

 Breaches of Building Regulations

-- Breaches of the Building Regulations are often identified though the Building Control site inspection regime.
+- Breaches of the Building Regulations are often identified through the Building Control site inspection regime.
 This is when site inspections are carried out during the course of construction through the statutory notification process.

 - Breaches of Building Regulations include:

-- Such breaches are taken seriously and measures taken to ensure remedial works, where necessary, were identified and are normally carried out by the contractor.
-Where this is not possible further enforcement action may be taken through the issuing of notices.
+- Such breaches are taken seriously and measures taken to ensure remedial works, where necessary, are identified and are normally carried out by the contractor.
+Where this is not possible, further enforcement action may be taken through the issuing of notices.

-- ⇒ Challenge Notice - may be issued when further information is required.
-The notice can be served on any person who we believe could supply information relating to the alleged infringement or works taking place.
+- Challenge Notice - This may be issued when further information is required.
+The notice can be served on anyone who Planning and Building Control believe could supply information relating to the alleged infringement or works taking place.

-- ⇒ Compliance Notice - can be issued on anyone who has an interest in the land including contractors, sub-contractors and land owners.
-This notice will give a 28 day period in which an appeal can be lodged before coming into effect after which there is a defined period of time in which to carry out the instructions on the notice.
+- Compliance Notice - This can be issued to anyone who has an interest in the land including contractors, sub-contractors and land owners.
+This notice allows for a 28 day period when an appeal can be lodged before the notice comes into force.
+A defined period of time will be given in which the instructions on the notice must be carried out.

-- ⇒ Interim Compliance Notice - can be served in conjunction with the compliance notice where an activity or works carried out are causing serious problems or nuisance and this can come into effect within a 24 hour period.
-(Immediately in the case of a breach of the Building Regulations).
+- Interim Compliance Notice - This can be served in conjunction with a compliance notice, where an activity or works carried out are causing serious problems or nuisance and this can come into effect within a 24 hour period.
+This will be immediate in the case of a breach of the Building Regulations.

-- ⇒ Completion Notice - can be issued where the development has not been completed within a reasonable period.
+- Completion Notice - This can be issued where the development has not been completed within a reasonable period.

-- ⇒ Injunction - can be served in extreme cases.
+- Injunction - This is served in extreme cases.
 Injunctions can be granted by the Royal Court following an application by the Development & Planning Authority.
 An injunction can prevent something or require something to be done.
 A person who contravenes a planning injunction may be found guilty of contempt of Court.

 Notify us of a suspected breach of Planning or Building Regulations